ivklim-ton-play/ton-semi-fungible-tokens/SFT Standart.md

 **Otherwise should do:**

- 1. Decrease SFTs amount on sender wallet by `sft_amount` and send message which increase SFTs amount on receiver wallet (and optionally deploy it).
+ 1. Decrease SFTs amount on sender wallet by `amount` and send message which increase SFTs amount on receiver wallet (and optionally deploy it).
  2. if `forward_amount > 0` ensure that receiver's sft-wallet send message to `destination` address with `forward_amount` nanotons attached and with the following layout:

 TL-B schema:

 ```
-transfer_notification#3fd4d3e2 query_id:uint64 sft_amount:(VarUInteger 16)
+transfer_notification#7362d09c query_id:uint64 amount:(VarUInteger 16)
                               sender:MsgAddress forward_payload:(Either Cell ^Cell)
                               = InternalMsgBody;
 ```